jamespooley/quotations/README.md

 # 🗣️ quotations
-Quotations I like the sound of, posting != endorsement in all cases, etc. etc.
+Quotations I like the sound of or want to remember for one reason or another.
+Posting != endorsement in all cases, etc. etc.

 ### Music